Components of Syllabus

 - Please describe materials or study methods that support learning outside the classroom and its required time.

-- It is assumed that students will spend the equivalent of 2 class hours studying outside the classroom (preparation, review, and homework) for each class hour in the classroom.
+- It is assumed that students will spend two class hours studying outside the classroom (preparation, review, and homework) for each class hour in class.

-- For laboratory and activity-based courses that do not require preparation outside class, 2 class hours (140 minutes) or 3 class hours (210 minutes) per week are worth 1 credit unit.
+- For laboratory and exercise-based courses that do not require outside preparation, 2 class hours (140 minutes) or 3 class hours (210 minutes) per week are worth 1 credit unit.

 - Please indicate the required or main text(s) for the course and list any supplementary or additional references separately (e.g. other textbooks or journal articles).